 The meditation most of us are familiar with involves a deep, continuous thinking about something.
 But New Age meditation does just the opposite.
 It involves ridding oneself of all thoughts in order to still the mind by putting it in the equivalent of pause or neutral.
 A comparison would be that of turning a fast-moving stream into a still pond.
 When meditation is employed by damming the free flow of thinking, it holds back active thought and causes a shift in consciousness.
 This condition is not to be confused with daydreaming, where the mind dwells on a subject.
 New Age meditation works as a holding mechanism until the mind becomes thoughtless, empty and silent.

 The two most common methods used to induce this thoughtless state are breathing exercises, where attention is focused on the breath, and a mantra, which is a repeated word or phrase.
 The basic process is to focus and maintain concentration without thinking about what you are focusing on.
 Repetition on the focused object is what triggers the blank mind.
-[For more information See Contemplating The Alternative]
+[Christians have adopted many of these techniques.
+See Contemplative Spirituality

 Since mantras are central to New Age meditation, it is important to understand a proper definition of the word.
 The translation from Sanskrit is man, meaning to think and tra, meaning to be liberated from.
 Thus, the word literally means to escape from thought.
 By repeating the mantra, either out loud or silently, the word or phrase begins to lose any meaning it once had.
 The conscious thinking process is gradually tuned out until an altered state of consciousness is achieved.